|

 castle as he began to translate his version of the bible and notoriously

-threw an inkpot at the devel (see Martin
+threw an inkpot at the devil (see Martin

 Luther at Wartburg).
 Today the castle